 Want a dog that is loyal, cute, loving, obedient and intelligent?
 Then the Golden Retriever may be the best pet for you.
-Search for golden retriever for sale and chances are you will find many in your area.
-After all; this breed is highly popular as there are many perks to owning one.
+This breed is highly popular as there are many perks to owning one.
 So let us consider some golden retriever facts and everything else you need to know about this beautiful dog breed.

 Golden retriever facts